Go to "How to Apply" for information on the application process.

 English Proficiency Test:

 If the student is a non-native speaker of English, the minimum overall score of 6.0 in IELTS is required if entering in the September or January semesters.
 The TOEFL test is not accepted.

-Students will also be required to meet the minimum scores in each language component tested, further details of which can be found on our website:
+Students will also be required to meet the minimum scores in each language component tested.

 Please be aware that some schools have their own English language requirement which are higher than our standard entry requirements.